 DAA started as a result of a study in Canada that demonstrated exercise was beneficial for breast cancer survivors.
 This was a landmark study because recommendations with regard to physical exercise after breast cancer surgery were usually very conservative, with the emphasis being on what women could not or should not do!!
 The findings of the study showed paddlers experienced marked improvement in both physical and psychological health.
 For more details on the origins of where we came from look at - Where it all began.

-While most paddlers are survivors, we welcome supporters who have a close association with the survivor (e.g. partner, daughter etc).
+There are over 50 million dragon boat paddlers around the world.
+While most Dragons Abreast paddlers are survivors, we welcome supporters who have a close association with the survivor (e.g. partner, daughter/son, close friends etc).

 Most groups around the country offer ‘come and try’ days.
 You will be assured of a warm welcome and given some basic instruction on how to paddle and various safety rules.
 Look for a location near where you live and contact them about their next dates.

 No, as you can paddle at your pace.
 However, it is important to take into consideration your current medical condition and check with your physician to make sure paddling is safe for you.

-No, men do get breast cancer and they are most welcome to become a member and paddler of Dragons Abreast Australia.
+Most definately not, men do get breast cancer too and they are most welcome to become a member and paddler of Dragons Abreast Australia.

 We do not receive any government funding or grants.
-We are a not for profit charity and are funded through donations from members, event, sponsors and other donations.
+We are a not for profit charity and are funded through membership fees, donations from members, event, sponsors and other donations.

 Yes, Dragons Abreast Australia is recognised by the Australia Taxation Office as having Deductible Gift Recipient status.
 Any donations over $2.00 are tax deductible.